Policy overview 1.1

 - who are qualified in at least two subjects applied for (on the assumption that a third subject for which they were qualified could then be explored at the guidance meeting).

-Applicants who receive an offer of a place or enrol on a course will normally have satisfied the following minimum entry criteria, though the Principal may use her discretion in exceptional circumstances or where extenuating factors apply:
+Applicants who receive an offer of a place or enrol on a course will normally have satisfied the following minimum entry criteria, though we reserve the right to use our discretion in exceptional circumstances or where extenuating factors apply (see 3.3):

-(i) The reference or supporting information provided by the applicant’s school or college indicates no significant concern regarding record of attendance, punctuality, general behaviour, attitude to study or aptitude for the proposed course of study.
+(i) The reference or supporting information provided by the applicant’s school or college indicates no significant concern regarding their record of attendance, fitness to study a full-time course, punctuality, general behaviour, attitude to study or aptitude for the proposed course of study.

 (ii) The applicant’s overall combination of subjects at Key Stage 4 provides a suitable foundation for progression onto their chosen A level programme.